 These facilities are considered adequate to satisfy future needs for parks and open space.
-Additional camping, fishing and boat launch sites, however, could be developed along the area's rivers.
+Additional fishing and boat launch sites, however, could be developed along the area's rivers.
 Losses of traditional fishing spots have occurred in the past as the area has built up.
 There is concern, however, that the rivers be left natural and undeveloped.

 The community's desire for slow change was strongly expressed throughout the planning process.

-When the original planning process for the Seaside Rural Planning Area took place in the late 1970s, residents at that time expressed a need for slow change in the area.
-During this current update, the citizen advisory committee members expressed the need for more commercial and community services and the need to provide additional tourist facilities such as campgrounds and park amenities.
-Therefore, However, recreational facilities which cater to the tourist industry require close scrutiny should still be closely monitored to ensure that noise levels are kept at a minimum and traffic congestion is prevented, and major highway improvements caused by increased use and promotion of recreational resources in the area are prevented.
+Therefore, recreational facilities which cater to the tourist industry require close scrutiny to ensure that noise levels are kept at a minimum and-traffic congestion is prevented, and major highway improvements caused by increased use and promotion of recreational resources in the area are prevented.